PEXANE2/azure-docs.tr-tr/articles/azure-functions/functions-bindings-cosmosdb-v2.md

 }
 ```

-C# Betik kodu aşağıda verilmiştir:
+Here's the C# script code:

 ```cs
 using System.Net;